- What is a typical day in CPE?

 CPE students are protected by the Family Education Rights and Privacy Act (FERPA) which protects the privacy of adult student education records.
 For more information, please see: http://www2.ed.gov/policy/gen/guid/fpco/ferpa/index.html Student CPE evaluations are kept on file for ten years at the center in which they took CPE.
 The evaluations can only be released with the student's written permission.

 How many overnight on-calls....etc?

-Summer students and Extended students are required to do approximately eight to ten evening/night on-call shifts (eight hours each) during the course of a unit.
+Summer students and Extended students are required to do approximately five to seven evening/night on-call shifts (eight hours each) during the course of a unit.
 Residents do three (3) shifts in a month.
 Shifts can be distributed between evening shifts (3:00 p.m. - 11:00 pm.) or night shifts (11:00 pm. - 7:00 a.m.).
-Adjustments according to individual needs can be made in consultation with the Department Scheduler, the CPE Supervisor, and the Pastoral Care Director.
+Adjustments according to individual needs can be made.